baddeo/creative-coding/presentation/presentation.md

 ## Today

-Maybe a joke about making a *relational database*?
+Joke about making a *relational database*

 You will make an **app**.